merlos/MapCache/README.md

 * Download a full region of the map (experimental)
 * Available [reference documentation](http://www.merlos.org/MapCache)

-What is coming:
- * Smart predownloading/caching: anticipate tiles that may be needed during network idle
- * Background cache updates downloads

 ## Installation
 MapCache is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your `Podfile`: